mark-hobbs/BB_PD/README.md

  # BB_PD

-BB_PD is a three-dimensional bond-based peridynamic code developed in MATLAB and C. The code is structured into three modules: (1) input module, (2) core computational kernel, (3) post-processing module.
+BB_PD is a three-dimensional bond-based peridynamics code developed in MATLAB and C. The code is structured into three modules: (1) input module, (2) core computational kernel, (3) post-processing module.
 The input and output of data is controlled by a programme written in MATLAB.
 The core functions are written in C and called from MATLAB for optimal performance.
 The code makes use of shared memory parallelism using OpenMP.
 The scalability of the code has been tested on a Cascade Lake Node with 56 cores.

 ## Getting started